Every night he sneaks into my room

 (A while later)

-Jiro's mother rested in her brother-in-law's extravagant living room, drinking evening tea from a delicate porcelain cup with gold trim.
+Jiro's mother rested in her brother-in-law's extravagant living room, drinking evening tea from a small porcelain cup with gold trim.
 The two brothers had headed to Toshiro Takuya's office to discuss a billion-dollar deal in their family's cyber security business, which would make them one of the richest families in the world and top corporate leaders in the industry.

-The dark sky outside was lit up by lightning as a thunderstorm raged outside.
 The rain pounded against the skylights and thunder rumbled almost continuously, creating a dramatic backdrop for the conversation in the living room.

 "What is the matter with you?
 Why are you acting this way?"
 Jiro's mother asked as she noticed her son's unreadable expression.

 "Uncle... forced me not to tell..."
-Jiro managed to say as tears ran down his chin in the same fierce way the rain fell from the sky.
+Jiro managed to say as tears ran down his chin, in the same fierce way the rain fell from the sky.

 "Forced not to tell what?" the mother asked, her tone becoming agitated.